IPAM: IP Address Management

 Management → IPAM → Network locations menu.

-Allows you to edit network locations (click on name, Name column), delete with the corresponding trash icon (or multiple delete by selecting each line and then pressing the Delete button) and create new network locations with the Create. button
+It allows you to edit network locations (click on name, Name column), delete with the corresponding trash icon (or bulk deletion by selecting each line and then clicking Delete) and create new network locations by clicking Create.

-To create a new network location, type the name and press the Create button again.
-The editing process is similar but uses the Update button.
+To create a new network location, type in the name and click Create.
+The editing process is similar but it uses the Update button.

-- To know the identifier of each location, place the pointer over the name of the location and look at the last number of the link.
+- To find out the identifier of each location, hover the pointer over the name of the location and look at the last number of the link.

 Operation view